The Boy Who Fell Out of the Sky: Reviews

 Gilbert Cruz of Entertainment Weekly called the book "half an account of Ken's life-halting obsession with reconstructing his mythical older brother and half the biography that David always expected as a soon-to-be-famous author."
 Matthew Sweet of The Independent wrote, "Ken Dornstein's project—his researches and the book that they have become—is both a loving tribute to the memory of his dead brother and an act of destruction and erasure...
 This book is an act of love, but it is also an expression of the power of sibling rivalry."
+In Literary Review, Kathy Watson called it “an eloquent memoir of [David’s] short life and fragmented writing, and a testament to the power of love.”
 Carla Blumenkranz of The Village Voice wrote, "This is not a book to be read twice: It hurts too much, and it's not to be forgotten."
 Louise Carpenter of The Telegraph said, "The Boy Who Fell Out of the Sky is accomplished in so many ways: part thriller; part elegy; part biography; part meditation on grief.
 The technicalities of the story – the crash, the trial of the Libyans 10 years later - are handled with a reporter's precision.
 But more than anything else, (Ken) Dornstein is a wonderful writer.
 His brother David wanted to be a great writer.
 He died too soon for us to know if he ever would have been."